 - Minato-ku (港区): near the port, home to many embassies and posh quarters.

-- Shibuya (渋谷): central district, developed around a major railway terminal for southwestern Tokyo, now a major centre for commerce and entertainment.
+- Shibuya (渋谷): central district, developed around a significant railway terminal for southwestern Tokyo, now a major centre for commerce and entertainment.

-- Shimbashi (新橋): a major interchange station and fashionable shopping district with many restaurants.
+- Shimbashi (新橋): a significant interchange station and fashionable shopping district with many restaurants.

-- Shinjuku (新宿): a large entertainment, business and shopping area established around the modern Shinjuku Station.
+- Shinjuku (新宿): an ample entertainment, business and shopping area established around the modern Shinjuku Station.

 - Tsukiji (築地): south-central, with its famous fish wholesale market and a major kabuki theatre; a European concession until 1896.